Sh'mini Atzeret and Simchat Torah: Customs and Rituals

-During congregational Simchat Torah celebration and services, the Torah scrolls are taken from the ark and carried by congregants around the synagogue seven times.
-During these seven circuits, or hakafot, those not carrying a Torah often will wave brightly colored flags and sing Hebrew songs.
-The hakafot are accompanied by singing, dancing, and flag-waving, all of which symbolize the collective joy of Torah study and a commitment to lifelong Jewish learning.
+During congregational Simchat Torah celebrations and services, the Torah scrolls are taken from the ark and carried by congregants around the synagogue seven times.
+During these seven circuits, or hakafot, those not carrying a Torah often will wave brightly colored flags, sing Hebrew songs and dance.
+The singing, dancing, and flag-waving that accompany the hakafot symbolize the collective joy of Torah study and a commitment to lifelong Jewish learning.

 The origin of making, decorating, and carrying flags during the hakafot is unclear.
 Some scholars hold that marching with flags recaptures the history of the 12 ancient tribes of Israel, when each tribe had its own banner.
-Other scholars believe that this practice originated in the Middle Ages and was borrowed from certain Christian customs.
+Other scholars believe this practice originated in the Middle Ages and was borrowed from certain Christian customs.

 The Torah service is the focal point of the Simchat Torah celebration.
 One rabbi, cantor, or member of the congregation opens the Torah and reads the last section of the fifth and final book of the Torah, D’varim (Deuteronomy).
 A second person then opens another Torah scroll and reads the opening section of the first book of the Torah, B’reishit (Genesis).
 The selection from D’varim tells of the death and legacy of Moses, the prophet and leader of the Jewish people.
 The reading from B’reishit, the very first words of the Torah, recounts the story of God’s creation of the world.

-In many synagogues on Simchat Torah, various members of the congregation are called to the Torah for an aliyah (going up, which refers to the honor of ascending the bimah to recite the blessing before and after the Torah is read).
+In many synagogues on Simchat Torah, various members of the congregation are called to the Torah for an aliyah (“going up,” which refers to the honor of ascending the bimah to recite the blessings before and after the Torah is read).
 Other synagogues may call all the children who have not yet reached the age of bar or bat mitzvah for a blessing in front of the Torah.
 Before the entire congregation, with a tallit (prayer shawl) spread above their heads, the children receive a special blessing from the clergy.
-In Reform synagogues, Simchat Torah also is a time when children just entering religious school are blessed.
-This custom is called consecration.
+In many Reform synagogues, Simchat Torah also is a time when children just entering religious school are blessed.
+This custom is called Consecration.